 To what extent the experimental design and methods, including controls, sample size estimation, blinding, randomization and power analysis, are appropriate to test the hypothesis and achieve reproducible and rigorous results.

 How well the handling, collection and analysis of data are consistent with the study objectives.

+How well the statistical analysis plan was described and considered appropriate for the proposed research project.

 To what extent the proposed research project is feasible as described.